stanpak/eventer/README.md

   * **Database**

     If even greater level of flexibility of modifying the text of message templates is required, these definitions can be kept in the database.

+#### Event Message Granularity

-* The granularity of the event information is configured in the .yml file (@Configuration class):
+The granularity of the event information is configured in the .yml file (@Configuration class):
   * depending on the destination of the message:
     * logging
     * sending back to the client